AurelicButter/AurelicButter/README.md

 ## Hello there!

 I am Frederick Katsura.
-I am a passionate self-taught independent developer looking to create whatever I desire and learning new things!
+I am a passionate, self-taught developer looking to create whatever I desire and learn new things!

-While I know Python (2.x & 3.x), Java, and C#.
-I love working with JavaScript and TypeScript the most and is the one I'm most knowledegable in.
-Most of my projects are programmed in JavaScript so...
-I hope I know at least a little bit of it. 😄
+While I know Python, Java, and C#, my main languages are JavaScript and TypeScript.
+Both of them are the ones I'm most knowledgable in and love to work with the most so most of my projects tend to be developed in them.
+I also know a bit of HTML, CSS, Angular, PostgreSQL, Express.js, etc... so I'm pretty flexible when it comes to application work. 😄

 ### Current Status